snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

        -----------------------------------------------------------------------------

-in which all of the processors have been assigned to support evaluation concurrency due to the “push up” automatic configuration logic.
+in which all of the processors have been assigned to support evaluation concurrency due to the "push up" automatic configuration logic.
 To assign some of the available processors to the concurrent analysis level, the following input could be used: